 What Luang Prabang Gets Wrong About Tourists (and Right About Everything Else): A Local's Perspective

-She's 46.
-Born in Vientiane, moved to in 2008 to open a guesthouse after a decade working in Bangkok hotels.
-She raised two kids here, survived the tourism boom, the COVID collapse, and the rebuild.
+Somphone Vongkhamchanh runs a guesthouse three stories above the Mekong, where breakfast is a sticky rice ball pinched into jeow mak len — the smoky tomato dip she'll tell you is the only correct way to start a day in Laos.
+At 46, she's earned the opinion.
+Born in Vientiane, she moved to in 2008 to open the guesthouse after a decade working in Bangkok hotels, raised two kids here, and rode out the tourism boom, the COVID collapse, and the rebuild that followed.
 She speaks Lao, Thai, French, and enough English to run a business and argue with booking.com customer service.

 On the Morning Alms Ceremony